-I grew up in Manila, so I already know what the reaction will be for this post — ‘no, it is not called bibingka if there are no banana leaves under the cake.‘
+I grew up in Manila, so I already know what the reaction will be for this post — ‘no, it’s not bibingka if there are no banana leaves under the cake.’

 The charred edges of banana leaves have always been part of the Christmas celebration in the Philippines, so I understand the response.

-Well, I cannot find any in Stockholm; but I will not let that stop me from enjoying this delicacy from my childhood.
+Well, I cannot find any in Stockholm, but I will not let that stop me from enjoying this delicacy from my childhood — and neither should you. 🙂

 - Salted Egg – I strongly suggest you do not skip this ingredient.
 This gives bibingka that contrast of salt against the sweetness of the cake.

-Start by preheating the oven for 180°C (350°F) and greasing the cast iron pan (or cake pan) with butter.
+Start by preheating the oven to 180°C (350°F) and greasing the cast-iron pan (or cake pan) with butter.

-Use a strainer to sift all the dry ingredients: rice flour, baking powder, salt, and sugar (photo 1).
+Use a strainer to sift all the dry ingredients: rice flour, baking powder, salt, and sugar.

-Using a large mixing bowl, combine the eggs, milk, coconut milk, and melted butter (photo 2).
+Using a large mixing bowl, combine the eggs, milk, coconut milk, and melted butter.

-Add the sifted dry ingredients slowly (in batches) and mix to combine (photo 4).
+Add the sifted dry ingredients slowly (in batches) and mix to combine.

-Pour the cake batter into the greased pan (photo 5).
+Pour the cake batter into the greased pan.

-Place pan in the middle of the preheated oven for fifteen minutes.
+Place the pan in the middle of the preheated oven and bake for fifteen minutes.

-Take the pan out of the oven and arrange the sliced salted eggs on top.
+Remove the pan from the oven and arrange the sliced salted eggs on top.

-Sprinkle the grated cheese on top of the cake (photo 6).
+Sprinkle the grated cheese evenly over the top of the cake.

-Place pan back in the oven for fifteen to twenty minutes.
+Place the pan back in the oven for fifteen to twenty minutes.

 Set aside for at least ten minutes to cool.